yasinldev/violet-search/README.md

 ## Process

-Violet is having two main components: the search engine and the scraper.
+Violet is having two main components: the search engine and the microservice.
 The search engine is written in PHP and uses the Laravel framework.
-The scraper is written in Rust.
+The microservice is written in Rust.
 Here is a diagram of how the two components interact with each other (simple version): <br><br>
 <img src="resources/image/violet_d.png"><br><br>
-The scraper is responsible for crawling the web and indexing the pages.
+The microservice is responsible for crawling the web and indexing the pages.
 The search engine is responsible for serving the search results to the user.

 ## FAQ (Frequently Asked Questions)